Social innovation sows SEEds of employment in Malaysia

 The SEEd.Lab program leverages knowledge and skills from TCS’ vast talent base in the areas of design thinking, technology research and innovation, and digital solutions.
 The social enterprises that have participated in the initiative over the last one year since launch, were given insights to develop skillsets through a series of masterclasses and workshops by recognized coaches and subject matter experts from TCS.
 It is the first such initiative by TCS outside India and paves the way for offshoots of this model to grow the world over.
 Indeed, SEEd.Lab is a testament to what a global organization can achieve by partnering with local communities to work successfully within a local ecosystem and impacting the lives of those within it.

-The initiative in the last one year alone has given birth to three startups, namely Teman – a care companion service for senior citizens; Foodlabs – a cloud kitchen facility for foodpreneurs to expand their business; and Solvnex – a super app focused on developing and connecting freelancers and gig talent across Malaysia.
+The initiative, in its first cohort, launched three startups, namely Malaysia Teman – a care companion service for senior citizens; Foodlabs – a cloud kitchen facility for foodpreneurs to expand their business; and Solvnex – a super app focused on developing and connecting freelancers and gig talent across Malaysia.
+The three startups have been able to impact over 10,000 lives.

 He added that SEEd.Lab is the first iteration of DISQ outside India that will effect change, impacting Malaysian society favorably as the program accelerates the changemakers' journeys from being ideators to entrepreneurs, researchers, or corporate leaders.